How to move a folder from My Drive to Shared Drive

 To perform this last task:

-💡This setting can be implemented domain-wide, or only to specific groups or Organizational Unit.
+💡This setting can be implemented domain-wide, or only for specific groups or Organizational Units.

 Learn more about the admin role.